 Your hair quality, strength, and growth tell a lot about your health.

 Long periods of stress can cause your hair follicles to temporarily stop producing the cells responsible for hair growth.
 Hormonal imbalances can also cause such interruptions.
-If you feel this may be an issue you’re experiencing, talk to your health practitioner for a correct diagnosis and treatment.

 How long will your dreads be in the first year?